-Total budgeted cost: £67,628
+Total budgeted cost: £69,177

-Activity Evidence that supports this approach Challenge number(s) addressed New evidence informed approach to Teaching and EEF evidence suggests that the greatest impact within school can be achieved through high quality first teaching that has been informed by research evidence. https://educationendowmentfoundation.org.uk/guidance -for-teachers/using-pupil-premium 1, 2, 3, and 5 Curriculum To support this, we have built and implemented a three year CPD programme that is evidence informed to build a culture of classroom practice that aims to create optimal conditions to support every.
-The careful development of this CPD curriculum has been driven by research evidence and has been heavily influenced by E.D Hirsch's 'Why Knowledge Matters' (2016) and Daniel Willingham's 'Why Don't Students
+Activity Evidence that supports this approach Challenge number(s) addressed New evidence informed approach to Teaching and Curriculum EEF evidence suggests that the greatest impact within school can be achieved through high quality first teaching that has been informed by research evidence. https://educationendowmentfoundation.org.uk/guidance-for-teachers/using-pupil-premium 1, 2, 3, and 5 To support this, we have built and implemented a three year CPD programme that is evidence informed to build a culture of classroom practice that aims to create optimal conditions to support every.
+The careful development of this CPD curriculum has been driven by research evidence and has been heavily influenced by E.D Hirsch's 'Why Knowledge Matters' (2016) and Daniel Willingham's 'Why Don't Students Like School?

-Like School?
 A Cognitive Scientist Answers Questions About how the Mind Works and What it Means for the Classroom' (2021).
 The programme of professional development is underpinned by the importance of 'Knowledge' and is driven through Cognitive Science evidence informed pedagogy.
 2022-2023 CPD Curriculum Plan (Year 1) Half Term 1 - The Importance of Knowledge Half Term 2 - Keeping the Main Thing the Main Thing Half Term 3 - Directing Students' Attention Half Term 4 - Teachers are the Experts - Pt1 - Teaching Half Term 5 - Teachers are the Experts - Pt2 - Assessment and Feedback" Half Term 6 - "Where to next? - Formulating our next steps and building our core principles for classroom practice.
-2023-2024: CPD Curriculum Plan (Year 2) In Year 2, for the first half of the year, the CPD programme will focus on the development of our knowledge rich curriculum.
-Following on from this, the latter of half of the year will contain bespoke CPD sessions planned and delivered by Trinity teachers on four themes that underpin our school curriculum intent: Head: teaching being knowledge focussed and taught to be remembered) Heart: encouraging classrooms to be based on our school ethos of Faith, Love and Respect Hands: how teachers model and instruct students how to apply and practice what they have learned Act on Feedback: Ways of getting students to respond to feedback in order to improve their learning - Here is a half termly breakdown of the CPD calendar for 2023-2024 Half Term 1 - Whole school curriculum intent; Knowledge, Ambition and Curriculum Mapping; Reading at the Heart of the Curriculum
+Evidence suggests that it is of the greatest importance to establish the cognitive conditions required for effective learning.
+The principles that underpin these conditions are central to improving outcomes for every pupil, with the greatest benefits being to those pupils from disadvantaged backgrounds.
+Becky Allen articulates this with great clarity, making a strong case for schools to prioritise classroom conditions within their panning around reducing the disadvantaged gaps in attainment.